Loris1123/RbScheme/README.md

     (cons 1 2)

 ### Arithmetics
-You can to simple calculatins in the known scheme-syntax.
+You can to simple calculations in the known scheme-syntax.

     (+ 2 4)
       => 6